To understand the system of governance in India is simple terms, we shall start by dividing Governance in three parts –

 How to Govern – Rules/Acts/Policies/Schemes

 The how to govern part is handled by system of legislature in India.
 For areas/subjects under Union & Concurrent List, the Parliament of India ( Lok Sabha & Rajya Sabha) passes the rules/acts and for areas/subjects under State & Conurrent List the State Assembly ( Vidhan Sabha) passes the acts/rules.
-As discussed, in case of conflict between rules passed by state assembly and Parliament, the rule passed by Parliament overrides that of State.
+As discussed for concurrent list items, in case of conflict between rules passed by state assembly and Parliament, the rule passed by Parliament overrides that of State.

 Additionally, in the particular subjects of their domain, both Union and States Government set different targets to achieve. ( the implementation part of election manifesto).
 Hence, each of the government comes out with different policies and schemes supported by their own budgets.